VirtoCommerce/vc-docs/platform/user-guide/docs/native-payment-methods/managing-native-payment-methods.md

 Your new method has been added to the list.

-## View and Edit Non-Integrative Payment Methods Details
+## View and edit non-integrative payment methods details

 To view the details of the existing non-integrative payment methods: